atsign-foundation/noports/README.md

 This runs the daemon inside a tmux session, which can be connected to in order to see logs.

-Copy the file to your home directory, so the next release does not over write your config.
+Copy the file of interest to your home directory, so the next release does not over write your config, e.g.

 `cp ~/sshnp/tmux-sshnpd.sh ~/tmux-sshnpd.sh`